 Chaperon was the most popular medieval headwear in the XV century.
 Primarily, there was a hood with pelerine, which had fastening from the front.
 But in time, it had been transformed to some model of turban, decorated with festoons of different shape.
 Chaperons came into fashion in Burgundia in the early XV century and soon after it embraced all Medieval Europe.
-Base price of medieval chaperon is made of cotton of different colour with lining of cotton.
-Linen chaperon will have linen lining, as well as woolen one.
-Also base price includes simple chaperon without festoons.
+Base price includes simple chaperon without festoons.
 If you wish to decorate your headwear with oak leaves, as on the photos and video, you can choose its option, also you can add another decoration – hand-sewn edge.
 But if you want festoons of another form, please choose it in the options – “your ind...

 The torse (wreath) is a padded roller made of linen, that is put on the top of helmet.
 Usually, it's being made in heraldic colours of owner.
 The torse helps to recognize the warrior during the battle and amortize 70% of all hits in the head.
 Please send the wished colours to us [email protected]

 Ordinary Landsknecht hat base price includes: -wool fabric -2 colored design

 Men's hat with wide brims will complete your look of the XVII cc. cavalier.
 This custom-tailored headwear is made of high-quality felt of various colours.
 Just choose the wished one in options!
 Also, we offer to decorate your hat with cast brooch or pin or feather.